wz790/Fedora-Noble-Setup/README.md

 #### Option 3: Open Source Only:

-This for only free and open source software:
+This for only free and open source software :

 ```bash
 flatpak remote-add --if-not-exists --subset=floss flathub https://flathub.org/repo/flathub.flatpakrepo